BhumikaSasmal/Mini-RAG-System/README.md

 ## Known Limitations
 - Chunks generated may not be very consistent
 - The results for queries may not be very accurate
+- The Streamlit app is taking a long time to load when first opened.

 ## Next Steps
 - Advanced OCR for scanned PDFs